deveshdesale/Autism-Prediction-using-Machine-Learning/logbook.md

 ### Dataset Used
 - Autism Screening Dataset from an open-source repository.
-- Dataset includes demographic attributes, behavioral metrics, and ASD screening responses.
+- Includes demographic attributes and screening responses.
 - *(Dataset citation to be added as per instructor guidelines.)*

 ### Exploratory Data Analysis and Visualization
 - Distribution plots for demographic features.
-- Correlation heatmaps showing relationships between attributes.
+- Correlation heatmaps showing attribute relationships.
 - Visualization of class imbalance.
-- PowerBI/Tableau dashboards for feature-level insights.
+- PowerBI/Tableau dashboards.

 ### Algorithms Used
 - Logistic Regression